hfwbakker/HSK_vocabulary/README.md

 LOG
+--- Monday Augst 9 2021 ---
+- Installed PyQt5
+- Installed Qt Designer, will use to create a UI for app.

 --- Saturday August 7 2021 ---
 - Updated pleco words and characters.
 Need to work on script to sort the words from pleco.
 - Added a list for words learned in class.